chazmcgarvey/vimcoder/README.md

 If there exists a Makefile template for the selected language, it will also be filled out and saved in the problem directory.
 The purpose of the Makefile is to compile your code locally.
-Vim contains the command :make which you can use to interact with the Makefile.
+You can execute targets in the Makefile using Vim's `:make` command.
 You also shouldn't need to edit this file directly.
-Exactly what happens when you use the :make command depends on the Makefile template.
+Exactly what happens when you use the `:make` command depends on the Makefile template.

 If you are using the default Makefile template for C++, typing ":make" without any arguments will compile your code.
 Typing ":make run" will run all of the